 If you receive an Error 732 when trying to update MBAM it could be because you do not currently have an Internet connection or a malware has changed your connection settings so that you are using a proxy server.
 To make sure your connection has not been set to use a proxy server, please do the following steps:

 - Please start Internet Explorer, and when the program is open, click on the

 Tools menu and then select Internet Options

 - You should now be in the Internet Options screen as shown in the image below.Now click on the Connections tab as designated by the blue arrow above.

 - You will now be at the Connections tab as shown by the image below.
 Now click on the Lan Settings button as designated by the blue arrow above.

 - You will now be at the Local Area Network (LAN) settings screen as shown

 by the image below.
 Under the Proxy Server section, please uncheck the checkbox labeled Use a proxy server for your LAN.
 Then press the OK button to close this screen.
 Then press the OK button to close the Internet Options screen.
 Now that you have disabled the proxy server you will be able to browse the web again with Internet Explorer.

 Now try and update MBAM again.

 If all of these steps do not work, then you can download, or copy from a clean computer, the Rkill program and run it on the infected computer.
 Rkill will then try and terminate the infections that may be stopping you from installing MalwareBytes'.
-Rkill, under various names, can be downloaded from the following links:
+You can download Rkill and renamed versions from the following download link: